 Bitcoin 101: A Deeper Understanding Of The Currency

-When performing transactions, the public and private keys perform in the same way as a bank account, and a bank card pin code would work respectively.
+When performing transactions, the public and private keys perform in the same way as a bank account and a bank card pin code would work, respectively.
 Your public key is the account number that users use to send you BTC, and your private key is the code you use to allow transactions.
-In other words, your funds are locked in your public key and they can only be accessed using your private key.
+In other words, your funds are locked in your public key and can only be accessed using your private key.

 Important Properties of BTC To Be Aware Of

-While everyone on the blockchain will be aware of your public key, or the address to which they can transmit bitcoins to you, they will not know your actual identity.
+While everyone on the blockchain will be aware of your public key, or the address to which they can transmit bitcoins, they will not know your identity.
 This means that while all transactions are public knowledge, nobody knows that you, John Smith, have 20 BTC to your name.
 Your privacy is secure.

 How Does It Work

 The slowing rate at which they are created is also based on the fact that the total number of bitcoin that can ever be mined is limited to approximately 21 million.
-Instead of releasing coin at the same rate at which goods are created (which functions to ensure price stability in the normal banking system), the rate of release is predetermined using an algorithm.
-For this reason, the value of the currency that already exists cannot be lowered.
+Instead of releasing coins at the same rate at which goods are created (which functions to ensure price stability in the normal banking system), the release rate is predetermined using an algorithm.
+For this reason, the value of the existing currency cannot be lowered.